WIC (Women, Infants and Children)

 Get Started

-Step 2.What to expect at your First Appointment
+Step 2.What to expect at your first appointment

 A height, weight, and finger stick will be done.
 You will be asked basic medical questions and talk to a Registered Dietitian.
 If you are eligible, you will receive an electronic benefits card for food at the end of your appointment.